hlandgarten/hlandgarten-eleventy/src/volumes/volume2.md

 <a id="from-woodstock" href="/stories/woodstock/" class="btn">Read the full story of the of Woodstock</a>

-During **intercession breaks** in January, I took some memorable trips.
-In **1970**, I flew with friends to **Puerto Rico** and stayed at a hotel I can’t quite recall.
-It was warm, social, and fun.
-Then in **1972**, I flew to **Las Vegas** with a math buddy and stayed at the **Flamingo Hotel**.
-We took a side trip to the **Grand Canyon**, flying on a small aircraft that gave me serious nausea while flying through the canyon.
-Despite that, I snapped dozens of photos with my **Nikon F3**.
-After returning to Vegas, I was still queasy — but played blackjack at the Flamingo while **chugging Pepto-Bismol at the table**.
-I knew basic strategy from reading *Beat the Dealer*, and surprisingly, I kept winning — enough that casino personnel started watching me.
-It was my first sense of what it felt like to win against the odds.

 ### Back from Woodstock, Into a New Academic World

 We were home from Woodstock, the mud still barely washed out of our clothes, and the 1969–1970 school year was about to begin.